Download Careers360 App

 3. The melting of metals in an induction furnace can be used to make alloys.
 The eddy currents in the metals generate a high enough temperature to melt it.

-EMF (electro motive force)-
+EMF (electro-motive force)-

 The energy per unit electric induction charge given by an energy source, such as an electric induction generator or a battery, is known as electromotive force, abbreviated E or emf.
-The property of any energy source capable of pushing electric induction charge around a circuit called electromotive force.
+The property of any energy source capable of pushing electric induction charge around a circuit is called electromotive force.

 Also read :